Former Liberal MP drama portrayal 'unfair'

 He died in 2012 at the age of 86.
 He was described as the "founding father of the Welsh liberal party".

-Lord Hooson, who in the drama is played by Jason Watkins, contested the leadership of the party in 1967 after the death of Clement Davies, but withdrew in favour of the eventual winner Jeremy Thorpe.
+Lord Hooson, who in the drama is played by Jason Watkins, contested the leadership of the party in 1967, but withdrew in favour of the eventual winner Jeremy Thorpe.

 The leadership contest is portrayed in the BBC One drama which explores the scandal surrounding Jeremy Thorpe, the first British politician to be tried for conspiracy and incitement to murder.